OpenEvalProject/evals/manuscripts/elife-70753/v1/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/70753/elife-70753-fig4-v1.jpg)

 **Figure 4.:** (A) Principal component analysis (PCA) based on 120 genes included in the fingerprinting in the training set.
 Each sample is represented as a colored point (blue, control; orange, sPE).
 (B) Heatmap dendrogram of expression of the 120 genes included in the final fingerprinting for each sample of the training set (control, n = 12; sPE, n = 17).
 (C) PCA based on the fingerprinting in the test set.
 Each sample is represented as a colored point (blue, control; orange, sPE).
 (D) Heatmap dendrogram of expression of the 120 genes included in the final fingerprinting for each sample of the test set (control, n = 4; sPE, n = 7).
-See also Figure 4—source data 1.Figure 4—source data 1.
+See also Figure 4—source data 1.

 To validate the DD gene signature in an independent cohort of samples (sPE [n = 7] vs. control [n = 4]), PCA based on these transcripts effectively segregated samples in two homogeneous groups (Figure 4C), corroborated by hierarchical clustering (Figure 4D).
 These genes successfully grouped 100% of controls and 85.7% of sPE cases supporting DD in sPE.

-## DD fingerprint in sPE is connected to ER1 and PR-B
+### DD fingerprint in sPE is connected to ER1 and PR-B

 Of the 120 genes in the DD signature, 94 endometrial enriched genes encode for specific proteins reported by the Human Protein Atlas (Uhlén et al., 2015).
 Interestingly, 45 of those genes (47.9%) were included in the transcriptome modulated by ESR1 (Hewitt et al., 2010), and 43 genes (45.7%) overlapped with the transcriptome and cistrome associated with PGR (Mazur et al., 2015; Figure 5A).
 Regarding target genes of ER1 and PR, the database of Human Transcription Factor Targets (hTFtarget) reported 17 genes responsive to ER1 and 50 target genes modulated by PR, based on epigenomic, CHIP-seq, or motif evidence (Zhang et al., 2020).